 In order to carry out its functions, it is necessary for the Commission to have access to a comprehensive range of information about the public processions, related protest meetings and the areas in which they are held.
-In order to acquire this information and evidence the Commission will engage with a broad range of stakeholders in a variety of ways.
+In order to acquire this information and evidence the Commission will engage with a broad range of relevant stakeholders.

 - The Commission's secretariat will act on its behalf engaging with organisers, supporters, objectors, elected members and the general public to both acquire, and provide as much information as possible.
 This most often takes the form of phone calls and emails, although on occasion the secretariat may attend meetings or forums. - The secretariat will endeavour to contact and build relationships with local groups, including public procession, or related protest organisers, residents and community representatives.
-Through building these relationships the secretariat can encourage resolution through dialogue in areas where there are parading disputes. - The Commission may hold formal evidence gathering or outreach sessions in order to hear views or clarify issues surrounding individual public processions or parade related protests.
+Through building these relationships the secretariat can encourage resolution through dialogue in areas where there are parading disputes.

-The Commission will receive information and representations both orally and in writing from any interested party or organisation prior to the date of the public procession or parade related protest.
+- The Commission may hold formal evidence gathering or outreach sessions in order to hear views or clarify issues surrounding individual public processions or parade related protests. - The Commission will receive information and representations both orally and in writing from any interested party or organisation prior to the date of the public procession or parade related protest.
 This system enables the views of both supporters and opposers to the parade, or related protest to be heard by the Commission.

 The Commission recognises that disputes over public processions are best resolved at a local level.
-In some locations, structures to facilitate cross-community communication may already be in existence and these can be used to good effect for the purposes of resolving disputes.
+In some locations, structures to facilitate cross-community communication may already exist and these can be used to good effect for the purposes of resolving disputes.
 In others, civic or community forums may be established to address the issues associated with disputes over public processions.
-The Commission through the secretariat will explore mediation in areas where local agreement has not been reached, to ensure that the parties are made aware of the benefits of dialogue.
-Where there is a desire to create a structure or establish a process for these purposes, the secretariat can provide advice and support.
-The secretariat will seek to secure local accommodation in relation to disputes, and where parties agree, will assist in the mediation process.
+The Commission through the secretariat will explore the merit and practicality of mediation in areas where local agreement has not been reached, to ensure that the parties are made aware of the benefits of dialogue.
+Where there is a desire to create a structure, or establish a process for these purposes, the secretariat can provide advice and support.
+The secretariat will seek to secure local accommodation in relation to disputes and, where parties agree, will assist in the mediation process.
 They will also report to the Commission on the potential for achieving such accommodation, and on any steps taken towards securing accommodation by the parties to a dispute.

-This Business Plan sets out the key objectives and supporting activities to be undertaken by the Commission and its staff to discharge these functions and those common to all public sector organisations of good governance and effective use of resources, during the year to 31 March 2022.
-It should be noted however that the activities noted reflect key activities and not an exhaustive list.
-An assessment of the Commissions' value for money can be undertaken through analysis of the measures and indictors set out below.
+This Business Plan sets out the key objectives and supporting actions to be undertaken by the Commission and its staff to discharge these functions.
+It also outlines arrangements common to all public sector organisations for good governance and effective use of resources, during the year to 31 March 2023.
+It should be noted, however, that the activities reflect key activities and not an exhaustive list.
+An assessment of the Commission's level of performance and value for money can be viewed through analysis of the measures and indicators set out below.